 Breast cancer risk means the chance of developing breast cancer in the future.
 Everyone has a chance of developing breast cancer but this risk is increased if you have a family history of the disease.
 If you have an increased risk of developing breast cancer there are a number of options available to you.
-This includes screening to detect cancer early using mammography and / or MRI (magnetic resonance imaging).
+This includes screening to detect cancer early using mammography.
+The other option is to try to decrease the risk of breast cancer.
+This can be done using tablets - chemoprevention.